Graham · Central Highlands

 Glas-bheinn Mhor — common questions

 - Glas-bheinn Mhor is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 534m of ascent and takes most walkers 4-6 hours.
-Terrain: Hard estate track then trackless grass and peat on the north spur.
+Ground conditions: Hard estate track then trackless grass and peat on the north spur.

-- Standard parking is at NH377551 near Inverness.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Park at NH377551.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-- When is the best time to climb Glas-bheinn Mhor?
+- What's the best month to climb Glas-bheinn Mhor?

-- Is there mobile signal on Glas-bheinn Mhor?
+- Will I get phone signal on Glas-bheinn Mhor?

 - Poor.
 Remote upper Strathconon area; weak on all networks.